Twi1ightSparkle/synapse-podman/README.md

 ```

 The directories `postgres` and `synapse` and the files `docker-compose.yaml` and `elementConfig.json` will be created in
 the directory where the `synapse-env-manager.sh` script is placed.
-If these already exists, you will loose data stored
+If these already exists, you may loose data stored
 in them.

 It will take a minute after you create the database for Synapse to start properly as it restarts a few times while